Gaylord High School

 Gaylord High School (GHS) is a public secondary school in Gaylord, Michigan.
 It serves grades 9-12 for Gaylord Community Schools.
-As of 2015, the principal is Chris Hodges.
+As of the 2024 school year, the principal is Sean Byram.

 Academics

 The school offers multiple Advanced Placement classes including AP English, AP American History, AP Government, AP World History, AP Biology, and AP Calculus.

 Demographics

 The demographic breakdown of the 1,025 students enrolled in 2018-19 was: